ORGANIZING FOR SUCCESS

 Adjust planning for new reality – In many cases none of the old planning is relevant in the

-Instituting forms of security and protection of personnel for the long run in often a top
+Instituting forms of security and protection of personnel for the long run is

 Setting in place security measures and protection of affected populations from internal or